caderek/benny/README.md

   }),

   // This will run when each case is benchmarked.
-  // You can pass a function that takes an event with the current result.
+  // You can pass a function that takes an Event with the current results.
   // By default, it pretty-prints case summary cycle(),

   // This will run when all cases are benchmarked.
-  // You can pass a function that takes an event with all results.
+  // You can pass a function that takes an Event with all results.
   // By default, it prints a simple summary. complete(),